When an automobile driver fails to exercise proper care while driving and ends up injuring someone, he is said to have committed an act of negligence.

 Act of Negligence

-Cases in tort law consider negligence as an essential reason for fault determination in auto accidents.
-Laws and statutes for neglect are state-specific.
+Cases in tort law consider negligence an important reason for fault determination in auto accidents.
+However, Laws and statutes for neglect are state-specific.

 This negligence must be a proximate cause that led to the plaintiff’s injuries.
 Only upon proving this, the defendant can be held liable, and the plaintiff will receive damages.

-Along with the available evidence, the plaintiff must prove that the defendant had a duty for public safety, he violated this duty, and this violation led to the plaintiff’s injury and subsequent damages.
+Along with the available evidence, the plaintiff must prove that the defendant had a duty for public safety.
+Accordingly, he violated this duty, which led to the plaintiff’s injury and subsequent damages.

 Other than ordinary negligence, there are reckless or gross negligence, comparative negligence; vicarious liability; and contributory negligence.